-- Pre-operational planning must be conducted prior to excavation operations.
-DGS AIPP protocol P-11 should be adhered to before any excavation or trenching operations begin.
-The competent person(s) who will be present during the excavation or trenching operations shall participate in the pre-operational planning, along with employees involved in the operation.
-Pre-operational planning for any excavation should include completion of Appendix A, Excavation Inspection Form.
-Excavation Inspection Forms should be completed by the competent person and remain on file for the length of the project. - 2.
-The work area shall be free of recognized hazards. - 3.
-All materials which DGS excavates shall be deemed to be Type C soil. - 4.
-Underground installations: - a.
-PA One Call (811) shall be contacted not less than 3 nor more than 10 business days prior to any excavation start date if excavating will involve the use of powered equipment or explosives to identify the approximate location of underground installations that could be encountered.
-All PA One Call requirements must be adhered to.
-For detailed information, visit PaOneCall.org. - c.
-Managers in charge of excavations shall be familiar with PA One Call and follow its provisions, such as employing prudent techniques to determine the precise location of underground installations. - d.
-While the excavation is open, underground installations shall be protected, supported or removed as necessary to safeguard employees. - 5.
-Overhead utilities

 - a.
+In accordance with Act 50 of 2017, the "Underground Utility Protection Act," PA One Call (811) shall be contacted not less than three nor more than ten business days prior to any excavation start date if excavating will involve the use of powered equipment or explosives in order to identify the approximate location of underground installations that could be encountered.
+For detailed information, visit PaOneCall.org, or refer to Act 50. - b.
+Procedures outlined in Act 50 and any instructions received via the PA One Call contact shall be followed. - c.
+Managers in charge of excavations shall be familiar with Act 50 and follow its provisions, such as employing prudent techniques to determine the precise location of underground installations. - d.
+While the excavation is open, underground installations shall be protected, supported or removed as necessary to safeguard employees.

+5. Overhead utilities

-When working near overhead utilities, a spotter shall be utilized and adequate clearance will be kept based on the line's voltage; however, a minimum of 10 feet will be maintained. - 6.
-Access and egress: - a.
-For excavations that are 4 feet or more in depth, a stairway, ladder, ramp, or other safe means of access and egress shall be located so as to require no more than 25 feet of lateral travel for employees.
-The top of a ladder used for access and egress must be secured and extend at least 3 feet above the upper landing surface. - b.
+a.
+When working near overhead utilities, a spotter shall be utilized and adequate clearance will be kept based on the line's voltage; however, a minimum of ten feet will be maintained.

+6. Access and egress:

+- a.
+For trench excavations that are four feet or more in depth, a stairway, ladder, ramp, or other safe means of access and egress shall be located so as to require no more than 25 feet of lateral travel for employees.
+The top of a ladder used for trench access and egress must extend at least three feet above the upper landing surface. - b.
 Structural ramps that are used solely by employees as a means of access or egress from excavations shall be designed by a competent person.
 Structural ramps used for access or egress of equipment shall be designed by a competent person qualified in structural design and shall be constructed in accordance with the design. - c.
-Ramps and runways constructed of 2 or more structural members shall have structural members that are of uniform thickness, and that are connected together to prevent displacement. - d.
+Ramps and runways constructed of two or more structural members shall have structural members that are of uniform thickness, and that are connected together to prevent displacement.

+- d.
 Cleats or other appropriate means used to connect runway structural members shall be attached to the bottom of the runway or shall be attached in a manner to prevent tripping. - e.
-Structural ramps used in lieu of steps shall be provided with cleats or other surface treatments on the top surface to prevent slipping. - f.
-Employees entering bell-bottom pier holes, or other similar deep and confined footing excavations, shall wear a harness with a lifeline securely attached to it.
-The lifeline shall be separate from any line used to handle materials, shall be individually and always attended while the employee wearing the lifeline is in the excavation. - 7.
-Vehicular traffic: - a.
+Structural ramps used in lieu of steps shall be provided with cleats or other surface treatments on the top surface to prevent slipping.

+7. Vehicular traffic:

+- a.
 Employees exposed to vehicular traffic shall be provided with and shall wear high-visibility vests and/or other suitable high-visibility garments. - b.
 If interference with vehicular traffic is required to establish an appropriate safety zone, Capital Police or the police department with jurisdiction over the area shall be notified in advance and consulted for advice, instructions, and support if needed.